-1. Amendment of National Ports Act

-- 2. Amendment of Airports Company Act - 3.
-Amendment of Air Traffic and Navigation Services Company Act - 4.
-Amendment of National Land Transport Act - 5.
-Amendment of South African National Roads Agency Limited and National Roads Act

-TRANSITIONAL PROVISIONS

-Definitions 20

-Continuation of tariffs in force at effective date

-Appeals and complaints

-General preservation of regulations, rights, duties, notices and other instru-

-ments

-Regulations 25

-Transition of Ports Regulator

-Interim administrative arrangements for Council

-INTERPRETATION, PURPOSE AND APPLICATION

-Interpretation

-Definitions

-1. In this Act unless the context indicates otherwise-

-"access" means the use of infrastructure, a facility or a resource by an access seeker to provide goods or services to customers of that access seeker;

-"access agreement" means an agreement between an access seeker and an infrastructure or resource owner, setting out the terms and conditions for access by 10 an access seeker to the infrastructure, resource or facility of an infrastructure or resource owner, excluding any agreement regarding the safe operation of such access that is required by safety legislation;

-"access seeker" is an individual or an organisation or an agent of an individual that seeks to utilise infrastructure, resource or facility of an infrastructure or resource 15 owner:

-"Air Traffic and Navigation Services Company" means the Air Traffic and Navigation Services Company Limited established in terms of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993);

-"Airports Company of South Africa" means the Airports Company Limited 20 established in terms of the Airports Company Act, 1993 (Act No. 44 of 1993); "annual fee" means a fee referred to in section 51(2);

-"Board" means the governing body of the Transport Economic Regulator established by section 30;

-"Cabinet" means the body of the national executive described in section 91 of the 25 Constitution;

-"Chief Executive Officer" means the person holding the office of Chief Executive Officer of the Regulator, in terms of sections 35 and 36;

-"Competition Act" means the Competition Act, 1998 (Act No. 89 of 1998); "complainant" means a person who has submitted a complaint to the Regulator in 30 terms of section 15:

-"confidential information" means trade, business or industrial information that belongs to a person, firm or the State, has a particular economic value, and is not generally available to or known by others:

-"Constitution" means the Constitution of the Republic of South Africa, 1996; 35 "Council" means the Transport Economic Council, established by section 46;

-"economic regulation" means the regulation of markets, entities, facilities or services within the transport sector by determining-

-(a) the price control for access to facilities or for services;

-(b) access to facilities or services; and

-(c) service levels and service conditions;
+Amendment of National Ports Act Amendment of Airports Company Act Amendment of Air Traffic and Navigation Services Company Act Amendment of National Land Transport Act Amendment of South African National Roads Agency Limited and National Roads Act 5 SCHEDULE 2 TRANSITIONAL PROVISIONS 10 Definitions Continuation of tariffs in force at effective date Appeals and complaints General preservation of regulations, rights, duties, notices and other instruments Regulations Transition of Ports Regulator Interim administrative arrangements for Council 15 CHAPTER 1 INTERPRETATION, PURPOSE AND APPLICATION 20 Part A Interpretation Definitions 1.
+In this Act unless the context indicates otherwise- "access" means the use of infrastructure, a facility or a resource by an access seeker to provide goods or services to customers of that access seeker; "access agreement" means an agreement between an access seeker and an infrastructure or resource owner, setting out the terms and conditions for access by an access seeker to the infrastructure, resource or facility, excluding any agreement regarding the safe operation of such access that is required by safety legislation; 25 "access seeker" is an individual or an organisation or an agent of an individual that seeks to utilise infrastructure, resource or facility of an infrastructure or resource owner; "Air Traffic and Navigation Services Company" means the Air Traffic and Navigation Services Company Limited established in terms of the Air Traffic and Navigation Services Company Act, 1993 (Act No. 45 of 1993); "Airports Company of South Africa" means the Airports Company Limited established in terms of the Airports Company Act, 1993 (Act No. 44 of 1993); "annual fee" means a fee referred to in section 51(2); "Board" means the governing body of the Transport Economic Regulator established by section 30; "Cabinet" means the body of the national executive described in section 91 of the 40 Constitution; "Chief Executive Officer" means the person holding the office of Chief Executive Officer of the Regulator, in terms of sections 35 and 36; "Competition Act" means the Competition Act, 1998 (Act No. 89 of 1998); "complainant" means a person who has submitted a complaint to the Regulator in 45 terms of section 15; "confidential information" means trade, business or industrial information that belongs to a person, firm or the State, has a particular economic value, and is not generally available to or known by others; "Constitution" means the Constitution of the Republic of South Africa, 1996; 50